Whales Market (WHALES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Whales Market Historical Price

-According to the latest data gathered on Whales Market live price page, the current price of Whales Market is 0.03572144USD.
-The circulating supply of Whales Market(WHALES) is 26.03M WHALES , giving it a market capitalization of $929.98K.
+According to the latest data gathered on Whales Market live price page, the current price of Whales Market is 0.03304008USD.
+The circulating supply of Whales Market(WHALES) is 26.03M WHALES , giving it a market capitalization of $859.98K.

 The Whales Market Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WHALES based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.